GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 ## Objectives

-This document describes how to start using your [Sigfox](https://www.sigfox.com/) [Sens'it Discovery V3](https://sensit.io) device and connect it to [Google Cloud Platform (GCP)](https://cloud.google.com), with step-by-step instructions on how to use GCP services for real-time sensor data ingestion, processing, and analytics, as well as device configuration management.
+This document describes how to start using your [Sigfox](https://www.sigfox.com/) [Sens'it Discovery V3](https://sensit.io) device and connect it to [Google Cloud](https://cloud.google.com), with step-by-step instructions on how to use Google Cloud services for real-time sensor data ingestion, processing, and analytics, as well as device configuration management.

 The main functionalities demonstrated are the following:

 - Sens'it device activation and registration as a dev kit
-- Sigfox-GCP integration configuration
+- Configuration for integration of Sigfox with Google Cloud
 - Binary sensor data ingestion, parsing, and storage in a data warehouse
 - Binary device configuration encoding, decoding, and management